alfquzjk/subtrans/README.md

 ## Subscribe transform for v2ray
-This is simple program that can transform the subscribe for the v2ray proxy.
+This is a simple program that can transform the subscribe for the v2ray proxy.
 ## Usage:
 ``` bash
 $ make